malks14/lightit-challenge/README.md

 ### Patient Cards Design
 - **Minimal Information Display**: Cards show only essential information (name, basic description) to allow quick patient recognition without overwhelming the interface.
 - **Progressive Disclosure**: The "View more" CTA reveals additional patient details (website, ID, creation date) when needed, maintaining a clean initial view while providing access to complete information.
-- **Ellipsis Menu**: Implemented a three-dot menu in the top-right corner of each card, following established UI patterns that users are already familiar with from other applications.
+- **Ellipsis Menu**: Implemented a three-dot menu in the top-right corner of each card, following established UI patterns that users are already familiar with.
+This also reduces visual clutter by moving secondary actions (e.g., Edit, Delete) into a compact menu instead of displaying multiple competing buttons on the card.

 ### Component Architecture